openkruise/kruise/README.md

 Today, Kruise offers three application workload controllers:

-* [Advanced StatefulSet](./docs/astatefulset/README.md): An enhanced version of default [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with extra functionalities such as `inplace-update`.
+* [Advanced StatefulSet](./docs/astatefulset/README.md): An enhanced version of default [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with extra functionalities such as `inplace-update`, sharding by namespace.

 * [BroadcastJob](./docs/broadcastJob/README.md): A job that runs pods to completion across all the nodes in the cluster.